-Stay creative when you’re staying at home.
+Stay creative when you’re creating at home.

 It can be challenging to produce great creative work when you and your team are working remotely.
-We’ve gathered some of our best tips and tricks to help you to keep your work on track.
+We’ve gathered some of our best tips and tricks to help you to keep on track.